CMecrow/CM-Project-1/Docs/Testing.md

     #### Media Queries selection
     - < 1900px, chosen because of the about and finds page.
 Not enough space across for 3x horizontal divs.
     - < 900px, chosen because nav begins to clash with title text.
 Finds page also altered to provide more spacing around images and text.
-    - < 710 px, chosen because of 'join us' text box, begins to get cramped.
+    - < 710px, chosen because of 'join us' text box, begins to get cramped.
     - < 650px, chosen because find page needs condensing to stack images and text on top of each other.
     - < 540px, chosen to condense nav menu and Join us form.
+Meeting information also begining to spill out
+    - < 420px, chsoen as logo in nav begining to be too big, so is scaled down.
+Text boxes on Home page require repositioning, text on join page requires resizing

     - Working on the about page was tricky as I'd had difficulty getting them centered and aligned already and had used pixel measurements for diameter rather than percentages.
 I could format the main 2 divs of Meetings and Info to fill the width at 100%, however the meeting information, situated inside the meeting div would not center with the display and position stlying I was applying.
 When looking for a fix I stumbled on the below Stackoverflow and used the align-items and justify-content to reach the goal.
 [Stackoverflow centering](https://stackoverflow.com/questions/4980525/css-center-display-inline-block)